Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 8 Januari 2026 20.04.58 UTC
+- WIB: Kamis, 8 Januari 2026 20.49.39 UTC
-- WITA: Kamis, 8 Januari 2026 21.04.58 UTC
+- WITA: Kamis, 8 Januari 2026 21.49.39 UTC
-- WIT: Kamis, 8 Januari 2026 22.04.58 UTC
+- WIT: Kamis, 8 Januari 2026 22.49.39 UTC

 Kutipan Inspiratif:
-"Friends are like sunshine They can brighten up your day,A true friend is someone who Will chase the clouds away."
+"The negative side of the American Dream comes when people pursue success at any cost, which in turn destroys the vision and the dream."

-Kategori: friendship
+Kategori: success